Domestic land snails: Achatina. Snail at home, what it needs

-In our article, we will look at how to properly keep snails at home.
+In our article we will look at how to properly keep snails at home.

-Short description
+Brief description

-Giant African snail, or Achatina- this is a new hobby for fans of shellfish, large ten times larger than usual (you can compare them in the photo), which can be grown at home.
+Giant African snail, or Achatina- this is a new hobby for fans of shellfish, large ones ten times larger than usual (you can compare them in the photo), which can be grown at home.

 These snails belong to the Achatinidae family, which includes several genera and more than 60 species of these mollusks.